ericmann/custom-permalinks/readme.txt

 1. Unzip the package, and upload `custom-permalinks` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Edit any post, tag or category to set a custom permalink.

+== Notes ==

+Changelog

+0.2: Added 'Custom Permalinks' section under 'Manage' to show existing custom permalinks, and allow reverting to the defaults

+0.1.1: Fixed bug with categories